emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player (third player). ✔️
-1. Has built in watch parties, streams are synced, controllable by both watchers, has chat. ✔️
+1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

-***
-## movie-web Instances
-### Score: 19/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Auto-switches through all its sources if they fail. ✔️
-1. Site does have episode auto-next across all servers. ✔️
-1. Very nice UI, search works well, lots of user settings. ✔️
-1. Site has watch lists + continue watching, and you can login to sync them across devices. ✔️
-1. Site has good sorting + random suggestions and editor picks. ✔️
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️
-1. Has built in watch parties (pstream), streams are synced, controllable by both watchers, but no chat. 🟡

-Community Favorites: 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟

 ***
 ## xPrime